1938–39 NHL season

 The 1938–39 NHL season was the 22nd season of the National Hockey League (NHL).
-Seven teams each played 48 games.
+The Montreal Maroons suspended operations prior to the season.
+With seven teams left played 48 games each, the league reverted back to a one division format.
 The Boston Bruins were the Stanley Cup winners as they beat the Toronto Maple Leafs four games to one in the final series.

 League business

 Just prior to the start of the 1938–39 season, the league held a meeting to decide the fate of the Montreal Maroons.
 The team had requested a shift to St. Louis, but this was rejected after considerable discussion, resulting in the Maroons suspending operations for the season.
 They sold most of their players to the Canadiens, and it was evident that the Maroons were through for good.
+This was the last time a team that had previously won a Stanley Cup either folded or relocated to another market.
 With only seven teams left, the NHL decided to go back to the one division format.

-The Stanley Cup finals would be expanded to a best-of-seven format.
+The Stanley Cup Finals were expanded to a best-of-seven format.

 NHL president Frank Calder reached a new professional-amateur agreement with Canadian Amateur Hockey Association (CAHA) and its president W. G. Hardy in August 1938.
 The CAHA agreed not to allow international transfers for players on NHL reserve lists, and the NHL agreed not to sign any junior players without permission.
 It limited the number of amateur players which could be signed to contracts, and stipulated that both organizations use the same playing rules and recognize each other's suspensions.